mangonnet/mangonnet.github.io/index.md

 My academic work employs multi-method approaches that combine regression-type designs with qualtitative strategies in comparative historical analysis and extensive archival research.
 It has appeared, or has been been accepted, in _The Journal of Politics_, _Comparative Political Studies_, and _Latin American Politics and Society_.

-I received my Ph.D. in Political Science (with Departmental Distinction) from Columbia University in 2020.
-Before coming to Columbia, I completed a M.A. in Political Science from Universidad Torcuato Di Tella and a B.A. in Political Science from the Universidad del Salvador.
+I received my PhD in Political Science (with Departmental Distinction) from Columbia University in 2020.
+Before going to Columbia, I completed a Master's in Political Science at Universidad Torcuato Di Tella and a BA in Political Science at the Universidad del Salvador, both in Buenos Aires, Argentina.

 ---